MIresearch/Best-Performing-Cities/README.md

  <br>
 To account for the influence of population size, US metropolitan areas are divided into large and small cities, and large and small cities are classified into five tiers, with top-ranked cities in Tier 1 and bottom-ranked cities in Tier 5.
 To learn more about BPC's large and small cities, use the navigation buttons on top of the page. <br>
 <br>
 The interactive map below compares cities' performance relative to their peers (determined by city size and ranking tier).
-Use the buttons in the bottom right corner of the figure to explore perofrmance across the 12 BPC components.
+Use the buttons in the bottom right corner of the figure to explore performance across the 12 BPC components.

 <H2>Interactive Map</H2>